Leicester University Medicine Interview Questions

 The interview panel typically consists of academic staff, clinicians, and medical students from the University of Leicester.

-→What are the interviewers looking for in the Leicester University Medicine Interview?
+→How are interviews sent to the Leicester University Medicine Interview?

 After the interview, the interview panel will make a recommendation to the admissions committee, who will then consider the applicant’s performance in the interview and other aspects of the application before making a final decision on admission.